We Will Rock You (musical): Variations

-The seventh anniversary of the London Show was celebrated on Monday 18 May 2009.
+The seventh anniversary of the London show was celebrated on Monday 18 May 2009.
 The show contained a special appearance from Brian May and Ben Elton who emerged together in a cloud of smoke during the encore rendition of "Bohemian Rhapsody" with May playing guitar.
 As with the year before, Elton gave a thank you speech and the entire cast performed "The Show Must Go On", accompanied by May on guitar.

 On Saturday 12 September 2009 at the early matinee performance Brian May again emerged in a cloud of smoke playing the guitar in "Bohemian Rhapsody".
-What the occasion for this appearance was is not clear.
-He did the same again on Saturday 14 November 2009 at the matinee.
+The reason for this appearance was not clear.
+He did the same again at the matinee on Saturday 14 November 2009.

-On Sunday 31 January 2010 in The O2 Dublin, Brian May once again played Bohemian Rhapsody with the company during the finale of both the matinee and evening shows to celebrate the end of their year-long tour.
+On Sunday 31 January 2010 in The O2 Dublin, Brian May once again played "Bohemian Rhapsody" with the company during the finale of both the matinee and evening shows to celebrate the end of their year-long tour.

-On Saturday 5 September 2010 Brian also appeared though a cloud of smoke, again to play "Bohemian Rhapsody".
-This was due to the annual cast change, as well as a celebration of what would have been Freddie Mercury's 64th birthday, and afterwards Brian gave a farewell speech to the cast that were leaving.
+On Saturday 5 September 2010, May also appeared though a cloud of smoke, again to play "Bohemian Rhapsody".
+This was due to the annual cast change, as well as a celebration of what would have been Freddie Mercury's 64th birthday, and afterwards Brian gave a farewell speech to the cast who were leaving.

-On Saturday 5 October 2013, Brian appeared through the cloud of smoke to play Bohemian Rhapsody once more.
+On Saturday 5 October 2013, May appeared through the cloud of smoke to play "Bohemian Rhapsody" once more.
 This was because it was cast change and some of the cast were leaving.
-Brian appeared to be very emotional when he was giving his speech.
+May appeared to be very emotional when he was giving his speech.

-The 20th anniversary UK tour, Directed by Ben Elton, choreographed and staged by Jacob Fearey.
+The 20th anniversary UK tour, also directed by Ben Elton, was choreographed and staged by Jacob Fearey.
 This version opened at the King's Theatre with the full cast onstage for "Innuendo".
-The script is the same as the School Cast's version, but with less elements of the original.
+The script is the same as the School Cast's version, but with fewer elements of the original.
 "Play the Game" is cut, and the chorus is backstage for most of the numbers.
 "Don't Stop Me Now" is left in its entirety, without Khashoggi interrupting Killer Queen.
-For the first time in the shows history, "The show must go on" has been added to the production closing Act 1.
+For the first time in the show's history, "The Show Must Go On" has been added to the production closing Act 1.

+In the new West End version, in Act 2, "Love of My Life" is only played as a brief instrumental.
+Some of the elements of the 20th anniversary tour production remain.